-Carl Icahn to raze both towers of ex-Trump casino.
+Carl Icahn wants to raze a former Trump casino.
 But when?

 ATLANTIC CITY, N.J.
-(AP) — Billionaire investor Carl Icahn has filed plans to demolish a former Atlantic City casino built by now-President Donald Trump, but Icahn and the city have not yet agreed on when the towers will come down.
+(AP) — Billionaire investor Carl Icahn has filed plans to demolish a former Atlantic City casino built by Donald Trump before he was president, but Icahn and the city have not yet agreed on when the towers will come down.

 Mayor Marty Small held a news conference Thursday to announce that Icahn’s company has filed demolition plans with the city that call for both towers of the casino to be imploded, a departure from initial discussions that would have razed only one.